natashabuckham/bowling-challenge-ruby/plan.md

 - If frame number == 11, stop and display total.

 Tests:
- it "converts rolls string to array of roll integers" do

- end

- it "adds scores to total" do

- end

- it "keeps track of frames" do

-  end

-  it "keeps track of rolls" do

-  end

-  it "adds bonus points for a spare" do

-  end

-  it "changes frame after one roll if it is a strike" do

-  end

-  it "adds bonus points for a strike" do

-  end

   it "returns the score after 10 frames" do

-  end

-  it "accounts for sequential spares" do

-  end

-  it "accounts for sequential strikes" do

   end